validmind/documentation/site/tests/data_validation/nlp/CommonWords.md

 - The metric provides clear insights into the language features – specifically word frequency – of unstructured text data.
 - It can reveal prominent vocabulary and language patterns, which prove vital for feature extraction in NLP tasks.
-- The visualization helps in quickly capturing the patterns and understanding the data intuitively.
+- The interactive visualization helps in quickly capturing the patterns and understanding the data intuitively.

 ### Limitations